-I’ll be sharing some things I have learnt during my journey, including tips, recipes and an in-depth review on DDP Yoga, the workout that changed my life (not an ad, not paid for, but a real discovery on an exercise programme that actually works based on a recommendation from Jimmy).
+I’ll be sharing some things I have learnt during my journey, including tips, recipes and an in-depth review on DDP Yoga, the workout that changed my life (note: this is not an ad, has not been paid for and was not offered as a review, but is a real discovery on an exercise programme I bought that actually works based on a recommendation from Jimmy).
 If you’ve any questions for me please leave them below or email them to me at firstname.lastname@example.org.

 4 thoughts on “My Weight Loss Update: 60lbs Down!”